riscv-boom/riscv-boom/docs/sections/IntroductionOverview/RISCV-ISA.rst

 The RISC-V ISA
 ====================================

-BOOM implements the RV64G variant of the RISC-V ISA.
-This includes the MAFD extensions and the privileged specification (multiply/divide, AMOs, load-reserve/store-conditional, single- and double-precision IEEE 754-2008 floating point).
+BOOM implements the RV64GC variant of the RISC-V ISA.
+This includes the MAFDC extensions and the privileged specification (multiply/divide, AMOs, load-reserve/store-conditional, single- and double-precision IEEE 754-2008 floating point).
 More information about the RISC-V ISA can be found at http://riscv.org.